davidjguru/davidjguru.github.io/_posts/2020-03-17-Thinking-about-drupal-migrations-examples.md

 basic_migration_one   Idle     2       2 (100%)   0            2020-03-17 23:19:36
 ----------------- -------- ------- ---------- ------------- -------------------
 ```

+And so, going to the path /admin/content you'll see the two new nodes:

 ![Drupal Basic Migration Embedded Data]({{ site.baseurl }}/images/davidjguru_drupal_migrations_basic_migration_embedded.png)

 #### Rollbacking migrations (undoing)